erlendleganger/snw/misc/tpl-pen-review.md

+This review is currently queued, no contents has been added yet.

+Topics to add:
-TBD: picture of the whole pen
+* Picture of the whole pen

-TBD: General comment
+* General comment

-TBD: The grip area
+* The grip area

-TBD: The line
+* The line

-TBD: The mechanism
+* The mechanism

-TBD: Use for work
+* Use for work

-TBD: Conclusion
+* Conclusion

 ---
 Writing sample, on the <%- @getPostLink('rhodia-dotpad-a4') %>.

-TBD
+TBD: Add picture here

 ---
 Closeup of the pen.

-TBD
+TBD: Add picture here

 ---
 Closeup of the tip area.

-TBD

----
-TbdTitle

-TbdPicture
+TBD: Add picture here